abir14016/gym-hero-client-public/README.md

 My Website Link: [Gym Hero](https://frolicking-puppy-e1821b.netlify.app/).
 This is a website for multivendor company to store gym equipment

-## Available Scripts
+## Technology Used

-In the project I used:
-* React as Javascript Libray
+- React as Javascript Libray
-* HTML, CSS, Bootstrap
+- HTML, CSS, Bootstrap
-* Javascript
+- Javascript
-* Firebase Authentication
+- Firebase Authentication
-* Node.js
+- Node.js
-* Express.js
+- Express.js
-* Mongodb
+- Mongodb

+## About This Project

+- It’s a complete website with backend integration(node.js) for a company that stores gym equipments.
+- 4 ways of login (authentication) system.
+- There are some protected routes for unauthorized users.

 ## Purpuse of this project

-* To build a great application for a multivendor company to  warehouse/inventory management
+- To build a great application for a multivendor company to warehouse/inventory management

 ### `npm start`